BawdyAnarchist/quBSD/Future_Development.md

 Jail starts are delayed for some reason.
 Need to see why.

+Nuissance errors on gateway launch with VM connected.
+Likely due to DHCP auto and the path doesnt go to DHCP like it should

+usbvm still not automounting android

 Change /rw to /overlay.
 Get rid of the qubesisms.
 Not just do be different, but coz they genuinely didnt use the most ideal terminology